onehashai/onehash-connect/help/change-your-name.md

 # Change your name

-By default, everyone can change their name in Zulip.
+By default, everyone can change their name in OneHash Connect.
 You can write your name in any language you'd like.

 Organization administrators can [change anyone's name](/help/change-a-users-name), and